squirre1Bear/REP_2022_Information_highlight_SO/README.md

-# Replication package for paper "A First Look at Information Highlighting in Stack Overflow Answers", ICSME NIER track, 2022
+# Replication package for paper "A First Look at Information Highlighting in Stack Overflow Answers"

 __Preparing dataset__